openvinotoolkit/training_extensions/docs/source/guide/get_started/quick_start_guide/cli_commands.rst

 OpenVINO™ Training Extensions CLI commands
 =================

-Below, all possible OpenVINO™ Training Extensions CLI commands are presented with some general examples of how to run specific functionality.
-We also have :doc:`dedicated tutorials <../../tutorials/base/how_to_train/index>` in our documentation with life-practical examples on specific datasets for each task.
+All possible OpenVINO™ Training Extensions CLI commands are presented below along with some general examples of how to run specific functionality.
+There are :doc:`dedicated tutorials <../../tutorials/base/how_to_train/index>` in our documentation with life-practical examples on specific datasets for each task.

 .. note::

-    To run CLI commands we need to prepare a dataset.
+    To run CLI commands you need to prepare a dataset.
 Each task requires specific data formats.
 To know more about which formats are supported by each task, refer to :doc:`explanation section <../../explanation/index>` in the documentation.

 *****
 Find